MisonoChoco/Puzzle-OrangeGame/README.md

 <details>
   <summary>dont click here</summary>
-  Thanks to GPT for sponsoring this intern assignment
+  Thanks to GPT and Copilot for sponsoring this intern assignment ^^
 </details>